ToxicBuZ/airline-reservations-app/README.md

 This project was generated with Express 4.16.1.

 Navigate to the airline-reservations-api directory.
+Stay on that directory as it is required for the file read method.

 ### To install necessary dependencies use the commands below.